gravitational/teleport/assets/loadtest/ansible-like/README.md

 This setup is designed to be ran from the home directory of a VM (the default working directory for a systemd user service) and the xltenant.teleport.sh service; the proxy public address and cluster name should be changed in `gen_inventory.sh`, `proxy_templates.yaml` and `tbot.yaml` for use in a different cluster.
 It requires openssh, jq, xargs, and dumb-init, as well as tbot and fdpass-teleport.

 This setup assumes that nodes are being ran by the `node-agent` Helm chart, and proxy templates are applied to do predicate-based dialing on the NODENAME label, as the chart sets up.
 Commenting or blanking the `proxy_templates.yaml` file (and restarting tbot) will change it to hostname-based dialing.
+Changing the `proxy_templates.yaml` file (and restarting tbot) can also be used to test a simpler predicate, or to test search-based dialing rather than predicate-based dialing.

 Bot and token can be created with `tctl -f loadtest-bot.yaml`.
 Token-based joining with tbot is incredibly annoying, so IAM joining or some other ambient-based joining method is recommended.
 Running the `node-agent` chart is left as an exercise for the reader.